GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A man provided with paper, pencil, and rubber, and subject to strict discipline, is in effect a universal machine.
+> ### It turns out that style matters in programming for the same reason that it matters in writing.
+It makes for better reading.
 >
-> ~ *Alan Turing*
+> ~ *Douglas Crockford*

 ---
 ## 🏎 Quick Facts